xl

 You can use the results of xlPrecision formulas as the operands in other xlPrecision formulas, but using them as operands in Excel's arithmetic functions will truncate them to 15 significant digits.

 The number of significant digits xlPrecision provides depends on the edition of xlPrecision you have.
-For example, the free edition provides 150 significant digits.
+For example, the free edition provides 500 significant digits.
 Paid versions provide up to 32,767 significant digits.
 To determine how many significant digits your edition of xlPrecision provides, go to Excel's Tools menu and choose xlPrecision | About xlPrecision.
 One of the lines on the About box that pops up starts with "SD Edition:" and indicates the maximum number of significant digits your edition of xlPrecision provides.

 Another way to determine how many significant digits your edition of xlPrecision provides is to enter "=xlpSD()" in any cell (without quotes, and xlpSD is not case-sensitive).
 The number returned is the maximum number of significant digits your edition of xlPrecision provides.

-You can specify any number of significant digits up to 32,767.
-For example, to get 1,000 significant digits, change the formula to this:
+32,767.
+For example, to get 1,000 significant digits, change the formula to

 =xlpDIVIDE(2,3,,,,,1000)